7onn/7onn.github.io/content/post/tcp-connections-and-buffers-in-go.md

 ```

 ## Conclusion
 TCP is nice, it is one of the core protocols of the IP stack, it operates on the [OSI model's L4 (transport layer)][osi-wiki], and it provides a reliable connection between two parties on a network through a "handshake", i.e. the server acknowledges the incoming client connection and the client is sure that the content will arrive at its destination.
-It also ensures that data  arrives in the same order as it was sent.
+It also ensures that data  arrives in the same order as it was sent. **That's the reason why `conn.Read(buffer)` processed the rest of the payload from the previous iteration**.

 However, because it abstracts nothing but byte streams, it becomes a burden to reason the payload (unlike when we send e.g. json over http).